Vaibh31/Netflix-data-analysis-using-sql/README.md

 LIMIT 10;
 ```

-**Objective:** Identify the top 10 actors with the most appearances in Indian-produced movies.
+---

-### 15. Categorize Content Based on the Presence of 'Kill' and 'Violence' Keywords
+## 15. Categorize Content Based on the Presence of 'Kill' and 'Violence' Keywords

+**Purpose:** Classify content based on keywords found in descriptions.

 ```sql
 SELECT